RaghadHAV/arduino-tutorials/00-Bring-Robot-To-Life/01-Control Your Robots Brightness.md

 ```
 You need to call "pinMode" function only once, therefore you can leave it inside the setup.
 Notice that the project will still work if you move the "pinMode" inside the "loop", but it is better to use things once if you need them only once.
 The loop function consists of three lines: the first line is digitalWrite set the output to be hight (5V).
 "Delay" line would simply wait 500 millisecond.
 The third line set the output to be low.
 Run the sketch and notice the output.
 Is it what you expected?
-Does the LED blinking?
-Yes, the LED is on all the time.
+Is the LED blinking?
+So, the LED is on all the time.
 Trace back the code, can you tell where is the problem?
 Let's see:
 1. Set the output to bin number 13 in "setup".
 2. Set the pin to be high to turn the LED.